-Earlier, software were designed to run on standalone systems.
+Earlier, the software was designed to run on standalone systems.
 They were short programs that had one codebase.
 These followed the monolithic architecture for software design.

 Monolithic systems are created in the same code base.
 This codebase is divided into multiple modules according to the business or technical features of the system.